Ugiser/RTR105/README.md

 **9. Echo**
 Display message on screen, writes each given STRING to standard output, with a space between each and a newline after the last one
 * **Echo $0**
 Display name of running program
+>bash

 **10. Who**
 Print who is currently logged in
+> ugiser  :0      2018-09-17 8:19 (:0)
+  ugiser  tty6    2018-09-17 8:22

 **11. Whoami**
 Print the current user id and name.
 Same as id -un
+> ugiser

 **12. pwd**
 Print Working Directory (shell builtin)
 > /home/username

 **13. ls**
 List information about files
+>Desktop Documents Downloads Music Pictures Public Templates Videos

 * **ls -l**
  Use a long listing format
 * **ls -a**
   List all entries including those starting with a dot
 * **ls -la**
-  list everything in a vertical list
+  list everything in a vertical list d - directory r - reading w - writing x - executable
  > total 109
 drwxr-xr-x 18 root root 4096 Jun 9 21:12 ./
 drwxr-xr-x 18 root root 4096 Jun 9 21:12 ../